 Art Of The Budget

-The Art Of The Budget - If this looks hard to you, remember every time you look at it, every time you come back and review what you’re doing, you’re actually raising the bar and reinforcing new behaviours.
+If this feels heavy to you, remember you only need to start once, then every time you come back and review what you’re doing some more, you’re actually raising the bar and reinforcing new behaviours.
+That is empowering

 Why I like budgeting

-I think of a budget as a kind of financial puzzle, and I get a sense of achievement from seeing people solve the puzzle and achieve what they want.
+I think of a budget as a kind of financial puzzle, and I get a sense of achievement seeing people solve that puzzle and achieve what they want.

-I'm also aware that it’s one of those things in life that, for a lot of people, is a bit difficult.
-It's surrounded by a lot of emotion, and success is dependent on habits and focus, so it's not an easy thing.
-A bit like living up to your exercise plan!
+I'm aware that it’s one of those things in life that for a lot of people, can be a bit difficult.
+It can be surrounded by a lot of emotion, and success is dependent on habits and focus, it's sometimes not an easy thing.
+Sometimes it's even attached to feelings of hopelessness and shame

 It's something that you need to look at carefully — and what it will mean, realistically, to commit to over time.
-But, with that focus, I'm sure you can achieve it.
-Anyway, this is my approach.
+With that focus, I'm sure you can achieve it.

 #1.
 Start with an honest outline of where you are now